 You should also check the smoking laws for the country that you are going to, as the laws differ worldwide, and many countries ban smoking in public places.

 If you have electronic cigarettes or a vape you want to bring on a plane, some restrictions differ from regular cigarettes.

 Unlike cigarettes, e-cigarettes and vapes are not allowed in checked baggage per the TSA website.
 They are not allowed because they have batteries in them, which are never allowed in the cargo area of an airplane.

 Here is what United Airlines says about e-cigarettes and vapes:

 We don’t accept e-cigarettes and personal vaporizers in checked or gate-checked bags.
 When traveling, pack these items in your carry-on bag or personal item.
 Keep in mind you can’t charge or use e-cigarettes and personal vaporizers on board or at any United Club℠ locations.

-If you don’t want to worry about items like vapes, lighters, e-cigs, and cigarettes being confiscated while you are traveling, make sure they are in your carry-on baggage.
+If you don’t want to worry about items like vapes, lighters, e-cigs, chewing tobacco, and cigarettes being confiscated while you are traveling, make sure they are in your carry-on baggage.